syntaxSizer/Q-blog/Google-maps.md

 ```
 .google-map {
-            position: relative;  /* note the position of the warpper must be relative
+            position: relative;  //note the position of the warpper must be relative
-            padding-bottom: 75%; /* This is the aspect ratio*/
+            padding-bottom: 75%; // This is the aspect ratio//
             height: 0;
             overflow: hidden;
         }